GLASS Flows: Transition Sampling for Alignment of Flow and Diffusion Models: GLASS Flows

 with weight coefficients $w_1(s),w_2(s),w_3(s)\in \R$ and time-dependent mean scale and covariance $ \mu(s),\Sigma(s)$ given by

 where $\bar{\alpha}_s,\bar{\sigma}_s,\bar{\gamma}$ are chosen as in \cref{eq:inner_schedulers}.
 Then the final point $\bar{X}_{1}$ of the trajectory $\bar{X}_s$ obtained via the ODE

 is a sample from the GLASS transition, i.e. $\bar{X}_1\sim p_{t'|t}(\cdot|x_t)$.
 More generally, $\bar{X}_s\sim p_s(\cdot|x_t)$ for all $0\leq s\leq 1$. \end{restatable} \end{myframe} This theorem shows that any flow matching or diffusion model contains an ``inner'' flow matching model $u_s(\bar{x}_s|x_t,t)$ that allows to sample GLASS transitions.
 By \cref{eq:pulling_out_denoiser}, no further training is required.
 As this result relies on the idea of using the sufficient statistic of Gaussian measurements to infer a latent $z$, we coin these flows \textbf{G}aussian \textbf{La}tent \textbf{S}ufficient \textbf{S}tatistic (\textbf{GLASS}) \textbf{Flows}.
+In \cref{alg:glass_flows_overview}, we describe pseudocode to sample a transition with GLASS Flows.
+Note that the reparameterizations and $2\times 2$ matrix inversions are negligible compared to neural network evaluations.
+Therefore, the complexity of \cref{alg:glass_flows_overview} is governed by the number of function evaluations of the pre-trained velocity field $u_t(x)$, i.e. the number of simulation steps $M$.